 MPO’s, RPO’s and shortline railroads/transload operators should submit input using the fillable PDF survey forms included in the Documents section.
 In addition, anyone may submit a project to be considered using the project submission form.

 Public input will be gathered through this website and via a draft of the Comprehensive State Rail Plan document that will be made available for public comment.
-Currently, it is anticipated that the public draft of North Carolina's Comprehensive State Rail Plan will be available for comment in January 2015.
+Currently, it is anticipated that the public draft of North Carolina's Comprehensive State Rail Plan will be available for comment in mid-February 2015.

 If you have suggested projects you would like considered in the Rail Plan, please use the project submission form included in the Documents section.